The other day, I went to the beach for an hour.

-At the beach, there were surfers out in the water, and I couldn’t help but watch them in awe of their, what, we, millennials would call, “chill” nature.
+At the beach, there were surfers out in the water, and I couldn’t help but watch them in awe of what, we, millennials would call, “chill” nature.
 As ironic as this sounds, I work ridiculously hard to just “chill”.
 It takes effort because for the majority of my life, I’ve always been an overthinker.
 So, learning how to chill means unlearning a conditioned habit.

 The surfers would anticipate the waves and when the waves would come, they’d excitedly jump on their boards and ride the waves as best they could.
 Some were successful and some were not.
 However, they were all having fun.